sdslabs/Rootex/README.md

 ## <a name=license>License

-This project is under the MIT license
+This project is under the MIT license.
+See `THIRDPARTY.md` for thirdparty license notices.